 - Nakama comes packaged with a database to provide a fully capable collection of services.
 No separate solutions are required for user accounts, social login, data storage, etc.

-- Firebase comes with a realtime data storage system which automatically syncs data between server and client.
-It also has a large object storage (for photos, videos and other assets) that uses cold-line storage as the backing mechanism.
+- Firebase comes with a realtime data storage system which syncs data between server and client.
+It can store large blobs that uses cold-line storage as the backing mechanism.

 - Nakama handles persistent users and shared state as well as persistent chat history.
 Firebase does not have any higher order functionality (like built-in chat and presence system).

 - All of Nakama’s features: Realtime multiplayer, chat, matchmaker, server authoritative logic, etc. are available with the same server and license.
 Licenses for Nakama Enterprise (for multi-server clusters) includes all features and no artificial CCU limitations.

 - Firebase provides Performance Monitoring, Crash Reporting, Analytics for free.
 All other development tools (such as Realtime Database) are paid products.

 The table below gives a high level comparison of Nakama's Managed Cloud and Firebase platform.
 To keep the page relevant in the face of rapid development on both sides, low level details are found in links to the online documentation for Heroic Labs and Firebase.